-Medicare Part D plan availability and costs vary by state.
-Here are some statistics on the availability of stand-alone Medicare PDPs in the state of Florida:
+Medicare drug plan availability and costs vary by state.
+Here are some statistics on the availability of stand-alone prescription drug plans in Florida: